NoroffFEU/development-platforms/src/content/docs/cms/strapi.md

 The Strapi API which has been created by following the steps above will only be available in your local environment.
 Deploying the API to make it publicly available requires another sequence of procedures –- like integrating your newly-created API with a remote server and a remote database.
 There are many ways of doing that.
 While deployment strategies are not the main intent of this article, a sample API has been deployed, for demonstration purposes, by using the following method:

-a) Creating a Strapi project, similarly to what has been done in the previous chapters;
+1. Creating a Strapi project, similarly to what has been done in the previous chapters;
-b) Installing the Cloudinary Strapi plugin;
+2. Installing the Cloudinary Strapi plugin;
-c) Using Render.com to host a PostgreSQL database;
+3. Using Render.com to host a PostgreSQL database;
-d) Connecting Render.com to a Github repository containing the Strapi project.
+4. Connecting Render.com to a Github repository containing the Strapi project.

-A detailed guide on how to implement these steps can be found on this [online tutorial](https://www.youtube.com/watch?v=akvItcWW81g)).
+A detailed guide on how to implement these steps can be found on this [online tutorial](https://www.youtube.com/watch?v=akvItcWW81g).
 The result has been a functional live API deployed at:

 `https://fff-api.onrender.com/api/articles`